Nah — that isn’t a typo. Or a weird title to grab your attention.

 And it started to take a toll on my body.

-By going vegan, I incorporated more nutritious fruits, vegetables, and grains into my diet.
+By going vegan, I incorporated more nutritious fruits, vegetables, grains, and beans into my diet.

 And my body began to heal itself.